Pamela Katz: Other work

 Outside of film work Katz has a career as a teacher of screenwriting at NYU Tisch School of the Arts as well as a novelist.
 She has written a historical novel entitled And Speaking of Love which was based on the life of Lotte Lenya.

-In 2015, Random House publishing released Katz's book The Partnership: Brecht, Weill, Three Women, and Germany on the Brink, a non-fiction account of the theatrical artists Bertolt Brecht and Kurt Weill's collaboration and subsequent alienation.
+In 2015, Random House released Katz's book The Partnership: Brecht, Weill, Three Women, and Germany on the Brink, a non-fiction account of the theatrical artists Bertolt Brecht and Kurt Weill's collaboration and subsequent alienation.
 It covers the years of their friendship while exploring the relationships they had with actresses Lotte Lenya and Helene Weigel as well as the writer Elisabeth Hauptmann.

 Personal life

 On February 7, 1988, Katz married German cinematographer Florian Ballhaus.